tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/2/LessonPlan.md

 ### 15. Student Do: A Cartographer's Expedition (20 min)

-In this group activity, students will work in groups of two or three in order to create map plots to embark on a virtual expedition through New York City to various places of interest.
+In this group activity, students will work in groups of two or three to create map plots to embark on a virtual expedition through New York City.

 **Instructions:**